Categories

 The song became a hit worldwide because of its universal appeal.
 The songwriters acknowledge that Lauper was the perfect artist to adapt the song partly because of her bold style.
 Released as the title song on Lauper’s 1986 album, “True Colors,” is the only original song on the album that the artist did not help to write.

 In 1998, Phil Collins covered the song on his “Greatest Hits” album.
 Australian country music star Kasey Chambers covered the song as the theme for the 2003 Rugby World Cup.
 In 2007, Cindy Lauper launched “The True Colors Tour” to support gay rights and fight hate crimes.
 In 2016, Justin Timberlake and actress Anna Kendrick used the song in the soundtrack for the movie “Trolls.”
-Kodak also used the song to advertise their film stock.
+Kodak also used the song to advertise its film stock.

 Like I said: The song has legs.
 Here’s my version.